Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 1451: Muhammad Al Fatih takes leadership for 2nd time at 19
 He was fluent in 6 languages and placed emphasis on Islamic uloom, the vizier class were sceptical of him as a leader so he decided to prove his worth by taking Constantinople.
 He commissioned a Hungarian engineer to construct the worlds largest cannon which could shoot a 250kg cannonball 1.5km and constructed a fortress along the Bosphorus to control the sea.
 1453: Constantinople conquered
-Ottoman expansion continued, Mamluks in Egypt were annexed hence the Abbasid calipha in name was gone and Hijaz was now under Ottoman rule it de facto became the main Islamic power in the world.
+Ottoman expansion continued, Mamluks in Egypt were annexed hence the Abbasid caliphate in name was gone and Hijaz was now under Ottoman rule it de facto became the main Islamic power in the world.

 **Safavids:**
 Turkish sufi group that adopted Twelver Shi'ism became known as the Safavids, eventually took over Persia.
 Twelver Shi'ism and Persian Nationalism merged to become the main identity of the Safavids.
 Ottomans annexed some land but failed to take the rest and the Turkey Iran split is basically the same border as the Ottoman Safavid ones.